spatie/wordpress-mailcoach/README.md

 > Mailcoach for WordPress

-This plugin shows a summary of your Mailcoach campaigns, lists and templates inside the WordPress control panel.
+This plugin allows admins to create a subscribe form to a mailcoach email list.
+This can be plugged into your website with a shortcode.

 ![Screenshot](./docs/screenshot.png)